Top Skill Players in Pac-12

 Fauria was named to John Mackey Award watch list, which is the award given to the top tight end nationally.

-Cameron Marshall is a beast
+RB Cameron Marshall

 Cameron Marshall will be one of the top returning running backs in the conference heading into the 2012 season.